 Pr[Z=1 | Y=y, A=0] = Pr[Z=1 | Y=y, A=1]

 As can be seen from the above, mastering fairness in ML/AI is crucial.
-This is why many tech giant such as Google, Facebook, Microsoft and IBM have created initiatives to tackle this problem.
-However, given that bias in algorithms is just one instance of model risk, we believe that the best approach is to separate concerns and hand off bias detection to entities that are independent from the model developers.
-In other words, we suggest to leverage the separation between first and second line of defence to tackle bias efficiently.
+This is why many tech giants such as Google, Facebook, Microsoft and IBM have created initiatives to tackle this problem.
+However, given that bias in algorithms is just one instance of model risk, we believe that the best approach is to separate concerns and handoff bias detection to entities that are independent of the model developers.
+In other words, we suggest leveraging the separation between the first and second line of defence to tackle bias efficiently.